petertwigg/petertwigg.github.io/_posts/2022-07-17-spiritual perspectives-what-do-you-rest-on-in-meditation.md

 ---
 layout: post
-title: Spiritual Perspectives: What Do You Rest on in Meditation?
+title: Spiritual Perspectives - What Do You Rest on in Meditation?
 categories:
 - Context
 feature_image: